 Most importantly, this also makes sense too.
 The combined map of Total War: Warhammer 1 and 2 covers the entire Western side of the Warhammer map, leaves only the Eastern areas for Creative Assembly to use for the next game.
 Let's have a look at the world map:

 The Red area in the middle is the map of the first game, including DLC.
 The Blue area. which is mostly water and so is why it's so large, is the campaign map of Total War: Warhammer II which you can see in more detail in the map at the top of this page.

-We spoke to Scott Pitkethly, Lead Programmer on the Warhammer series and he told us why and how the Total War: Warhammer Trilogy was conceived:
+Previously, we spoke to Scott Pitkethly, Lead Programmer on the Warhammer series and he told us why and how the Total War: Warhammer Trilogy was conceived: